libera-machinelearning/libera-machinelearning.github.io/Users.md

 * **[pi-](https://github.com/p-i-)** (Oxford, UK; Freelance coder)
   *ML Interests:* Primarily the theory.
 The new stuff as it comes out (GANs, VAEs, etc.), biologically plausible models (spiking neuron,...), coding in Julia.
-  *Relevant skills:* IPython / numpy, Matlab, Julia
+  *Relevant skills:* IPython / numpy, MATLAB, Julia
   My background is coding, math, DSP.
 I'm trying to get myself up to speed with modern ML thinking & get a grip on the probabilistic math.
 I'm keeping an eye on Julia.
 My goal is to become a digital nomad working with ML.

 * **[rofer](https://github.com/rhofour)** (Pittsburgh, USA; Software engineer)